Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

-Day Two – Ski the Sellaronda – Alta Badia to Val Gardena and Val di Fassa
+Day Three – Ski the Sellaronda – Alta Badia to Val Gardena and Val di Fassa

 After breakfast meet your local English speaking UIAGM/IFMGA Professional Ski Guide for a trip briefing, equipment check, and rent any equipment (if needed).
 Your first ski day begins on the slopes of Alta Badia and Val Gardena.